brsr/antitile/docs/conway.rst

 :math:`M_l = M_p`.
 For :math:`L_x`, :math:`L_{prp} = L_{pp}` but `prp` is not
 the same as `pp` (one's chiral, one's not).
 For the operator depicted in :numref:`waffle`, :math:`W \ne Wd`, but :math:`L_W = L_{Wd}`.
 (This is a newly named operator, introduced in this text.)
+A general counterexample would be operators with sufficiently large `g` based on :math:`\Box_{a,b}`, with a single square face (not touching the seed vertices or face centers) divided into two triangles: the counts of vertices of each degree, faces of each degree, and edges would be the same no matter which faces was chosen, but the operators would be different.

 The above representations do not give us a 100% reliable way to decompose an arbitrary operator into a sequence of operators, it does suggest a (clunky,